- There are many different types of abuse (physical, verbal/emotional/mental, sexual, financial.

 What should I do if a friend tells me that he or she is in an abusive relationship?

-If your friend tells you that he/she is in an abusive relationship, listen very carefully.
+If your friend tells you that they are in an abusive relationship, listen very carefully.
 It’s important that you listen without judging or blaming.
 Tell your friend that you believe what they are saying, and that you know that it is not their fault.
 Let them know that you are always there when they want to talk.
 Remind them of all their friends and family who care about them and want them to be safe.
 Let them know that you are worried about their safety, and that you want to help them tell a trusted adult right away.
 In fact, you can offer to go with them.
 Give them information on how to make a safety plan and phone numbers of counselors and domestic violence hotlines.
 You may even want to suggest that your friend take a self-defense class.
 Be sure not to take this on alone.
 Talk with a trusted adult about how to help your friend.

 Should I have my friend talk to their parent(s)/guardian(s) or another adult?

 Yes.
 The most important thing that you can do for your friend is to encourage them to talk to a trusted adult right away.
-This could be a parent, guardian, coach, teacher, school counselor, health care provider, or spiritual leader.
+This could be a parent, guardian, aunt, coach, teacher, school counselor, health care provider, or spiritual leader.
 Tell your friend that you will go with them to talk about their abusive relationship.
 Explain to them that talking to a trusted adult can help them get the assistance they need to get out of the unhealthy relationship.

 - An adult will listen and give advice on how to handle the situation.